brettz9/eslint-plugin-query/README.md

 1. Add separate rules (all supporting range queries) for semver-aware `@since` or `@version`, integer-aware `@variation`, (and date-aware abilities for tags indicated in options (e.g., if one defined `@date`).
+1. Object to show result as Node JSON object (see [esquery demo](https://estools.github.io/esquery/)) rather than string